Luvos

 Heilerde-Gesellschaft Luvos Just GmbH & Co.
-KG is a German manufacturer of medicinal clay (Heilerde, "healing earth")-based products for both internal and external application.
+KG is a German manufacturer of medicinal clay (Heilerde, "healing-earth")-based products for both internal and external application.
 Four different fineness grades of loess in both capsule and powder form are available from the company, as well as cosmetics products.
 The Luvos purified loess consists mainly of montmorillonite.

 History

 Luvos was established by alternative medicine practitioner Adolf Just in Blankenburg in 1918.

 Previously, Just had founded the Jungborn in 1895, a center for alternative healing, where he had extolled and popularized the healing properties of certain clays.
 The Jungborn was situated between Eckertal and Stapelburg in the Harz, an area which later became part of East Germany.
 Therefore, the Luvos company was relocated to Friedrichsdorf in the Taunus.

 The company is still family-owned today and run by Just's great-granddaughter Ariane Kaestner.

+In 2017 the company was fined €40,000 for fraudulent advertisements.

 Products

-In Germany, Luvos products are the only medicinal clay products recognized as pharmaceuticals, with the indications being diarrhea, heartburn, and acid-related stomach pain.